kyoto-framework/kyoto/.web/docs/core-features.md

 # Core Features

-This part of documentation holds core library features.
-This features are pillars for implementing other functionality and using this library.
-They implement and hold the most basic, low-level needs such as rendering lifecycle, context operations, handling requests.
+These core library features are the pillarstoes for implementing other functionality and using the library.
+They implement and hold the most basic, low-level needs such as rendering lifecycle, context operations, and handling requests.

-## Page rendering
+## Page Rendering

 The most important part of the library.
-Low-level function, responsible for page rendering directly into `io.Writer`.
+A low-level function, responsible for rendering the page directly into `io.Writer`.
 Under the hood, executes full rendering [lifecycle](/docs/concepts/#rendering-lifecycle).
 Library has more high-level wrappers with context setters and another features, but all of them rely on this function.
 Accepts 2 parameters - page pointer and `io.Writer`.

 First of all, let's create a page structure